2 critical after car crashes into ER at DeKalb County hospital - NewsBreak

 2 critical after car crashes into ER at DeKalb County hospital

-Channel 2′s cameras were there as emergency crews pulled the car out of the front doors of the ER Monday afternoon.
+Emergency crews were seen pulling the car out of the front doors of the ER.

-Channel 2′s Tyisha Fernandes has been speaking with emergency responders who say both of the people injured are in critical condition.
+The two people injured, who included the car’s driver and a hospital employee, were taken to Grady Memorial Hospital in critical condition.

+Emory Hillandale’s emergency room was able to keep operating, despite damage left by the car, which plowed 10 feet into the building.

 ©2023 Cox Media Group